rancilio-pid/clevercoffee/README.md

 # Tunings instructions
 ```
-This step is optional: To my knowledge no tuning is required, because the default PID values already produce steady < 0.1 degree variance
-to the setpoint within 600sec of power-up (independent of the espresso hardware).
+This step is optional: To my knowledge no tuning is required because all important settings are auto-tuned after a few runs (<10) and test shows that the PID then produces steady < 0.1 degree variance to the setpoint within 600sec of power-up (independent of the espresso hardware).
 ```
 1. Enable debug mode and have a look at the logs
-1. Adjust coldstart (state 1 and state 2):
+1. Validate STARTTEMP is correctly set:
+   - As long as there are "Auto-Tune starttemp .*" logs the auto-tuning is still calibrating.
+Dont be overly concerned for changes <=0.3 degree.
+This might be totally normal because of climate changes in the room.
-   - The goal is to adapt "StartTemp" that after power-on of the cold (<50 Celcius) maschine and upon reaching "state 3" the temperature is around 0.5 Celcius below setPoint.
+   - The auto-tuning goal is to adapt "StartTemp" that upon reaching "state 3" the temperature is at most 0.5 Celcius below setPoint.
-   - Loglines to look for:
-     - State 3 is reached: "\*\* End of Brew.
+     - Logline when state 3 is reached: "\*\* End of stabilizing.
 Transition to step 3 (normal mode)".
-       If this is >1 Celcius below setPoint, then increase "StartTemp" by this amount.
-       If this is >0.5 Celcius above setPoint, then decrease "StartTemp" by this amount.
-     - "StartTemp" too high: "Disabled steadyPowerOffset because its too large or starttemp too high" Probably you have to decrease setPoint by at least 1 Celcius.
+   - Loglines like "StartTemp" too high: "Disabled steadyPowerOffset because its too large or starttemp too high" are a bad sign and should never occur after tuning, because this will delay reaching state3 for up to 2 additonal minutes.
-1. After this is configured correctly, you can determine your steadyPower value.
-   - The maschine including the case and brew head to be hot by having it run for at least 1h (for Siliva 5E just power-on the maschine again when it turned off)
-   - Check the "SteadyPower" value in the logs or the blynk app.
-This value is normally around 4-6% and is your optimum value.
-Set this value in your userConfig.h and check regularly if this is still set.
-   - During regular operations the auto-tuning will adapt this value by up to 1 Celcius up/down.
-This is normal.
+   - Loglines like "brewReady (stable last 60 secs.
+Tuning took XX secs)" tell you how many seconds it took to reach the setPoint.
-1. After this is configured correctly, you can configure your steadyPowerOffset and steadyPowerOffsetTime.
+1. After previous step is completed, validate steadyPowerOffset and steadyPowerOffsetTime.
    - When the maschine's metal is cold additional heat is lost.
 By configuring an additional power to the heater (steadyPowerOffset in percent) for steadyPowerOffsetTime seconds (counting from power-on) you can compensate this.
-   - When the maschine is cold and the heater-power to reach the setPoint quickly enough is not sufficient, you can increase steadyPowerOffset.
+   - When "Attention: steadyPowerOffset is probably too high (%0.2f -= %0.2f) (moving up at setPoint)" is reported even after many runs (this garantees auto-tuning is stable), then steadyPowerOffset probably should be decreased in userConfig.h by 0.1 Celcius.
-   - When the maschine is cold, coldstart is correctly configured and after reaching "state 3" the temperature is falling rapidly and > 1.5 Celcius below setPoint, you probably should increase steadyPowerOffset also.
+   - When the maschine is cold started, the previous steps are correctly configured and after reaching "state 3" the temperature is still falling steadily over a longer time (>30seconds), you probably should increase steadyPowerOffset by 0.1 Celcius steps.
-1. After this is configured correctly, you should configure the PID values for inner-zone and outer-zone.
-   - These settings should be tuned very carefully because small changes might have huge impacts.
-   - k := tune in 5 steps.
-Mostly useful when the temperature is not coming closer to the setPoint, even over a longer period.
+1. All other values should not be changed.
+If you you want to improve calibration logic the debug log is very helpful.
+You can also ask me for assistance.

 # Debugging Howto
 1. Enable debugging